Market-Connections Professional Resume Writing Services

 Another section of the act applies to employers seeking to hire nonimmigrant aliens as workers in specialty occupations, often referred to as “H1-B workers.”
 This is more common in the engineering, teaching, technology, and medical professions.
 The number of new H1-B visas that can be issued each year is subject to a cap.

-Relevance to Job seekers:
+Relevance to Job Seekers:

 You will be asked for documentation to complete an I-9 form at the time of hiring.
-You can review the I-9 form here: http://www.uscis.gov/files/form/i-9.pdf.

 • As it relates to H1-B workers, a H1-B candidate cannot displace a current employee; however, as a job applicant, you may be competing with H1-B candidates.

-The Civil Rights Act of 1964
+2. Civil Rights Act of 1964

 Religious discrimination includes an employer failing to provide reasonable accommodations for an employee’s religious practices if the accommodation does not create an undue hardship for the employer.

-Age Discrimination in Employment Act
+3. Age Discrimination in Employment Act of 1967

-The Age Discrimination in Employment Act of 1967 (ADEA) protects jobseekers who are 40 years of age (or older) from age discrimination in hiring.
+The Age Discrimination in Employment Act of 1967 (ADEA) protects job seekers who are 40 years of age (or older) from age discrimination in hiring.
 However, it is not illegal for an employer to favor an older job applicant over a younger one, even if both workers are age 40 or older.
 The law also forbids harassment because of age; for example, offensive remarks or repeated jokes about a person’s age.

 The ADEA applies to employers with 20 or more employees, including state and local government entities.

-Relevance to Job seekers:
+Relevance to Job Seekers:

 The ADEA generally makes it unlawful to include age preferences, limitations, or specifications in job notices or ads.
 A job notice or ad may specify an age limit only in the rare circumstances where age is shown to be a “bona fide occupational qualification” (BFOQ) — for example, airline pilots must retire at age 65 in the U.S.

 • In general, you should not be asked your date of birth or age on an application or in an interview, although the ADEA does not specifically prohibit this.
-However, you may file a complaint if you feel you were discriminated against because of your age, and the request for age information will be “closely scrutinized to makes sure that the inquiry was made for a lawful purpose, rather than for a purpose prohibited by the ADEA.”
+However, you may file a complaint if you feel you were discriminated against because of your age, and the request for age information will be “closely scrutinized to make sure that the inquiry was made for a lawful purpose, rather than for a purpose prohibited by the ADEA.”

-The Rehabilitation Act of 1973
+4. Rehabilitation Act of 1973

-Section 503 of the Rehabilitation Act of 1973 (as amended), is very similar to the Americans With Disabilities Act (ADA).
+Section 503 of the Rehabilitation Act of 1973 (as amended) is very similar to the Americans with Disabilities Act (ADA).
 It requires certain employers (including those with federal contracts or subcontracts) to take affirmative action to hire, retain, and promote qualified individuals with disabilities.

 Covered disabilities include a wide range of mental and/or physical impairments that “substantially limit or restrict a major life activity,” such as hearing, seeing, speaking, walking, breathing, performing manual tasks, caring for oneself, learning, or working.
 In addition, individuals who have recovered from their disabilities may not be discriminated against because of their past medical history.

-Relevance to Job seekers:
+Relevance to Job Seekers:

 The law only protects against discrimination for disabilities.
 You must possess the necessary education, skills, or other job-related requirements to be considered for the position.
 You must also be able to perform the essential functions of the job — the fundamental job duties of the position you desire — with or without reasonable accommodation (which require the employer to make adjustments or modifications in the work, job application process, work environment, job structure, equipment, employment practices, or the way that job duties are performed so that an individual can perform the essential functions of the job.)